Standing Up: Mobilization, Alliances and Action

 Shared Strategy and Tailored Tactics

-Good strategy grows out of a clear power analysis and understanding of the context: who are the decision makers on the issues; who are the key players involved in the issue—including those behind the scenes—and which are allies; what are the ideas and beliefs that are shaping public opinion on the issue; what capacity in organized people and other resources does the group and its allies bring to the effort; and what are the particular openings or opportunities in the current moment?
+Good strategy grows out of a clear power analysis and understanding of the context: who are the decision-makers, who are the key players involved –both out front and behind-the-scenes–, who are our potential allies, what are the ideas and beliefs that are shaping public opinion on the issue, what capacity does the organization with its allies have in terms of organized base and other resources and what are the particular openings or opportunities in the current moment?
 This analysis informs a guiding strategy or strategies.
-Tactics are how we act on our strategy in a given moment and change over time.
+Tactics are how we act on our strategy in a given moment and they always change over time.

-Sometimes there is confusion between tactics and strategy.
-Strategy is the bigger picture plan of what we want to do to bring about change; tactics are the specific way we are act to advance that strategy in a given moment.
+We’ve found that there is often confusion between tactics and strategy.
+Strategy is the bigger-picture plan of how we want to bring about change; tactics are the specific way we act to advance that strategy in a given moment.
 Strategies tend to have a longer life, guiding our work over periods of time.
-They might include: building a strong cross-movement alliance, hold key decision makers accountable or changing the social norms or public opinion on a key issue.
+They might include: to build a strong cross-movement alliance, to hold key decision-makers accountable or to change the social norms or public opinion on a key issue.
 Tactics are always changing with changing contexts and power dynamics.
 At one moment, a direct action or protest might make sense.
 At another, a social media campaign challenging the dominant story will work.
 At another, participatory research that gathers key data and builds community involvement is the best approach.
-And, at still another, intensive political education and alliance building would make the best use of the moment.
+And at a certain point intensive political education and alliance building is the best course of action.
 We have to tailor the tactics to the context, opportunities and capacities with which we are working.

-Since most organizing efforts require the collaboration of allies, both inside and outside the decision-making process, a shared strategy harnesses the different capacities of each one and guides their efforts toward the same goal.
+Since most organizing efforts require working with allies both inside and outside the decision-making process, a shared strategy harnesses the different capacities of each one and guides their efforts toward the same goal.
 Sometimes allies share tactics, and sometimes they differ, each ally playing different roles—for instance, one protesting in the streets, one advocating within the government.
 If there is an overall agreement on goals and strategy, these converging tactics can create a powerful impact.

-Developing shared strategy within an organization and with allies comes out of a process of shared analysis of the context as noted above.
-Generally, organizations find a multi-faceted process is needed which defines their goals for change and rigorously maps power dynamics that will affect achieving that goal.
-It is important to have a sense of what the longer term goals are, how we are strategically pursuing those over time (e.g., gaining labor protections for women, ending oil extraction in our communities) and what immediate goals and tactics will move us forward (e.g., building a women’s union, holding community hearings on the impact of the oil on the community, protesting government policies or corporate violations).
+Developing shared strategy within an organization and with allies grows out of a shared analysis of the context.
+Generally, organizations find they need a multi-faceted process that defines their goals for change and rigorously maps power dynamics that will affect achieving that goal.
+It is important to have a sense of what the longer-term goals are, how we strategically pursue those over time (e.g., gaining labor protections for women, ending oil extraction in our communities) and what immediate goals and tactics will move us forward (e.g., building a women’s union, holding community hearings on the impact of the oil wells on the community, protesting government policies or corporate violations).